microsoftgraph/msgraph-sdk-design/graph-kiota/kiota.md

 #### Telemetry

-- Introduce a callback option so that user can add
+- Introduce a callback option so that user can add custom telemetry code.
-- Why introduce a callback instead user can have a custom middleware chain with telemetry  handler implementation?
+- Discuss: Why introduce a callback instead user can have a custom middleware chain with telemetry  handler implementation?
-- Should the callback pattern be used for every middleware?
+- Discuss: Should the callback pattern be used for every middleware?